RayFuPace/Hangman/README.md

 To-Do:

-•Import Database to the cloud
+• Import Database to the cloud

-•Better Ascii animation
+• Better Ascii animation

-•Leaderboard for time
+• Leaderboard for time